aroz-online/ArozOS-Subservice-Example/README.md

 build.bat
 ```

-AFter th build complete, you should see the following binaries
+After the build complete, you should see the following binaries
 - demo.exe
 - demo_darwin_amd64
 - demo_linux_amd64